sidneydurant/backcountry-almanac/README.md

 ![A map of Lassen National Park, with a custom elevation layer rendered on top.](readme-lassen-elevation.png)

 Here is the map showing an elevation visualization.
 (Note that due to the difference between the Mercator projection used by Mapbox and the UTM projection used by the DEM data, the grid is stretched vertically.
-A relatively easy fix, but I'll be revisiting the grid size when I make it dynamic anyways.)
+I plan to fix this when I make the grid size dynamic.

 The goal is to be able to show information about current conditions to help estimate when a refrozen slope may soften and offer good skiing, or even when a slope covered in powder can be expected to warm up and start avalanching.
 Specifically the goal is to create layers that display Solar Exposure (boolean), Solar Irradiance (W/m<sup>2</sup>), and Insolation (Wh/m<sup>2</sup>).